marcoaaguiar/TypeRighter/README.md

 # SimpleCorrector
-Simple Script in Python that looks for simple errors in .tex files in a folder (and subfolders).
+Simple Script in Python that looks for simple errors in .tex files in a folder (and sub-folders).

 # Implemented Rules